 Asheville, North Carolina

-With approximately four acres of floor space or roughly 174,240 square feet, Biltmore House of Biltmore Estate is the largest house in America.
-This magnificent French Renaissance chateau contains 250 rooms complete with 65 fireplaces, 34 bedrooms, an indoor pool, a bowling alley and more.
+With approximately four acres of floor space—or roughly 174,240 square feet—Biltmore House of the Biltmore Estate is the largest house in America.
+This magnificent French Renaissance chateau contains 250 rooms, with 65 fireplaces, 34 bedrooms, an indoor pool, and a bowling alley.
 Biltmore Estate is also home to the most visited winery in the U.S.

 Stone Mountain, Georgia

-The mountain at Stone Mountain Park, at 825 feet tall and reaching 1,683 feet above sea level, is the world's largest known free-standing piece of exposed granite.
-Drawing more than 4-million annual visitors, Stone Mountain Park is Georgia's most popular attraction.
-With over 3,200 acres of park, lake, and woodlands plus more than a dozen attractions and many recreational activities, Stone Mountain offers plenty of fun for all ages.
+At 825 feet tall and reaching 1,683 feet above sea level, the mountain at Stone Mountain Park is billed as the world's largest known free-standing piece of exposed granite, though it's actually composed of multiple types of rocks.
+But it is home to the world's largest bas-relief sculpture in the world: portraits of three major Confederate heroes cover three acres of the mountain's smooth face.
+Drawing more than four million annual visitors, Stone Mountain Park is Georgia's most popular attraction.
+With over 3,200 acres of parklands, lakes, and woodlands—plus more than a dozen attractions and many recreational activities—Stone Mountain offers plenty of fun for all ages.

 Tallest Active Sand Dune System in the Eastern United States